 If you own a qualifying farm or fishing property or shares in a qualified small business corporation, you are entitled to a cumulative capital gains deduction.
-For shares in a qualified small business corporation, the maximum lifetime deduction for 2023 is \$971,190 (minus any amount you claimed in the past).
-For qualified farm or fishing property, the lifetime limit is \$1,000,000 (minus any amount you claimed in the past).
+For shares in a qualified small business corporation, the maximum lifetime deduction is \$1,016,836 (from January 1, 2024, to June 25, 2024) and \$1,250,000 (after June 25, 2024) (minus any amount you claimed in the past).
+For qualified farm or fishing property, the lifetime limit is the same as shares in a qualified small business corporation (minus any amount you claimed in the past).

-You should plan your affairs to maximize the likelihood of benefiting from this deduction.
+Similar to the increase in capital gains inclusion rate, the increase to the maximum lifetime deduction is also based on proposed legislation that is not yet law.
+You should plan your affairs to maximize the likelihood of benefiting from this deduction to the extent possible.
 As there are many potential tax traps and other costs associated with such tax planning, professional advice is highly recommended.